sajajaber/yearbook/README.md

 ## PDF Generation

 Published graduate profiles can be generated as PDF documents.
+Yearbooks can be generated as PDF documents.

-The PDF functionality provides a printable/shareable representation of the graduate's public yearbook profile.
+The PDF functionality provides a printable/shareable representation of the graduate's public profile and for the Yearbook.

 ---